-- 12.11.
-Where a partyParty fails to comply with these Rules, a Board Order, Procedural Direction or other form of procedural guidance, the Board may choose to: - (a) Adjourn or suspend any Proceeding until the Board is satisfied the partyParty has complied; or - (b) Take any other steps the Board considers just and reasonable in order to conduct a fair Proceeding. - 13.12.
+- 11. Where a party fails to comply with these Rules, a Board Order, Procedural Direction or other form of procedural guidance, the Board may choose to: - (a) Adjourn or suspend any Proceeding until the Board is satisfied the party has complied; or

+- (b) Take any other steps the Board considers just and reasonable in order to conduct a fair Proceeding. - 12.
 No Proceeding is invalid solely due to a defect or other irregularity in form.